Maksim23123/manga-translator-new/docs/design/pipelines_system_design.md

 ## 3. Architecture & Flow
 - **Domain layer:** introduces `PipelineUnit` (name, graph path, dirty hooks), `PipelineCollection` (formerly `PipelineData`), and supporting services for name generation and graph path resolution.
 - **Application layer:** use cases expose pipeline list retrieval, creation, rename/delete, active selection, preview image updates, graph save/load triggers, and execution entry points.
 Ports abstract persistence and PyFlow orchestration; `PipelineService` now drives a PyFlow gateway and publishes events through `PipelineEventBus`.
 - **Interface adapters:** in-memory metadata repository (`MemPipelineMetadataRepository`) and filesystem `LocalGraphStorage` sit behind ports; presenters/controllers translate use case responses into Qt view models; `DeferredPyFlowGateway` defers PyFlow calls until the wrapper attaches.
+A shared lifecycle bus is injected so pipeline dirty events promote to project dirty without depending on doc-unit wiring.
 - **Frameworks layer:** PySide6 widgets compose the pipeline tab, integrate PyFlow widget tree, manage dock tools, and surface signals (modified state, selection). `PyFlowWrapper` exposes the PyFlow gateway API while wiring dock tool adapters.
 Dock widgets (pipeline list, properties, preview) remain packaged as PyFlow add-ons under the MangaTranslator plugin; adapters live in `frameworks` to bridge them to the presenters/controllers.
 - Flow: Qt action -> controller -> use case -> repository/storage/PyFlow gateway -> event bus -> presenter -> PySide6 view (including PyFlow component and dock adapters).
 Project save delegates to pipeline save use case, which persists metadata and graph files.

 ## 4. Data & Storage
 - Project metadata: pipelines serialize into the existing project meta file (e.g., `project_meta.json`) under a dedicated `pipelines` key containing the list of pipeline entries.
 Each entry stores the pipeline name plus a `graph_pointer` structure (status, final path hint, temp draft path) so we can reuse the same promotion pattern as doc-unit assets.
+The active pipeline is not persisted; it is tracked transiently to mirror doc-units.
 - Graph artifacts: `.pygraph` files written initially into `<project>/temp/pipelines/` (draft) while editing; on project save the draft file is promoted into `<project>/pipelines/` and the pointer status flips to `final`.
 Naming still follows collision-free rules (e.g., `Pipeline (2).pygraph`).
 Current stub storage writes to `data/pipelines/` (with `drafts/` subfolder) until project-level integration arrives.
 - Pre-project fallback: when there is no project path yet (e.g., new project before first save), write drafts to a shared temp root (e.g., `data/temp/pipelines` or an OS cache dir); on first save, switch the base to `<project>/temp/pipelines/`, promote drafts to `<project>/pipelines/`, and periodically sweep the shared temp root to avoid orphans.
-- In-memory caches: application keeps a `PipelineCollection` for the current project and tracks the active `PipelineUnit`; PyFlow instance holds the live graph.
+- In-memory caches: application keeps a `PipelineCollection` for the current project and tracks the active `PipelineUnit` via an `ActivePipelineStore` (transient, not persisted).
+PyFlow instance holds the live graph.
 The interaction manager resolves pointers to decide whether to load draft or final files.
 - Active switch rule: when changing the active pipeline, persist the current pipeline’s graph to its draft path before switching (at minimum when marked dirty), then load the newly selected pipeline into PyFlow.
+Active selection resets on project load/create.
 - Cleanup rules: deleting a pipeline queues its draft/final graph files for removal; project switching clears cached state, removes orphaned drafts, and resets PyFlow to a blank graph.
 - Promotion semantics: on project save, promote draft graphs into `<project>/pipelines/`, update graph pointers to `final`, replace prior finals, and if promotion fails keep the existing final and surface/log the error instead of leaving the pipeline unusable.

 ## 5. Events & Communication
 - Pipeline event bus (mirrors doc-unit pattern) emits: `PipelineListUpdated`, `PipelineAdded`, `PipelineRemoved`, `PipelineRenamed`, `ActivePipelineChanged`, `PipelineGraphDirtyChanged`, and `PreviewImagePathChanged`.
 - Cross-module signals: project controller notifies pipelines bundle when a project loads/saves; PyFlow wrapper raises `modifiedChanged` which feeds dirty-state events through the PyFlow gateway into `PipelineService`; persistence manager requests pipeline data flush before project write.
+Pipeline dirty/mutation events are bridged into the shared `ProjectLifecycleEventBus` to mark the project dirty; the controller publishes clean state after a successful save.
 - PyFlow interaction manager (currently `DeferredPyFlowGateway` + `PyFlowWrapper`) listens for delegate attachment and publishes dirty events; dock adapters in frameworks attach presenters to the PyFlow plugin widgets to reflect list/properties updates.

 ## 6. Edge Cases & Risks